median-man/mongoose-examples/README.md

 `body` field.

 An example of an instance method is included on the `User` model.
-This method searches queries the `Note` model for the longest note belonging to the user.
+This method queries the `Note` model for the longest note belonging to the user.

 See `src/server.js` for routes to test the behavior of various queries using Postman, curl, or some other http client.